-The civil war goes into full swing when the groups begin to engage in armed conflict.
+1962 - A welter of guerrilla groups emerge in Guatemala following a government crackdown on dissent.
+The Guatemalan civil war goes into full swing when the groups begin to engage in armed conflict with the security forces.

 The army doubles its troop numbers, establishes control over the police, and develops an intelligence network to gather information on the guerrilla groups and their supporters.